sadegh2009/xo-bot-php/README.md

 > https://example.com/mybot/XO_Game.php

-> https://api.telegram.org/bot<botToken>/setWebhook?url=Your https url to php file
+> https://api.telegram.org/bot botToken/setWebhook?url=Your https url to php file

-replace <botToken> with your token gutted from BotFather bot
+replace  botToken  with your token gutted from BotFather bot

 now your bot is ready